 Things are further complicated when using the possessive form of the word.
 For example:

 - "Is this all y'all's favorite color?"

-Note, though, that there is some debate on the spelling of the possessive form of y'all.
-Some will spell it "y'all's" while others will spell it "y'alls."
-As there does not seem to be an official answer, it is a matter of personal preference.
+Note, though, that there is some debate on the spelling of the possessive form of "y'all."
+Some will spell it "y'all's" whereas others will spell it "y'alls."
+Because there does not seem to be an official answer, it is a matter of personal preference.

-While"y'all" is not generally considered appropriate for formal writing, it's not an improper or incorrect term, nor does it indicate a failure to grasp grammar or the English language.
+Although "y'all" is not generally considered appropriate for formal writing, it's not an improper or incorrect term, nor does it indicate a failure to grasp grammar or the English language.
 It is just another way that language has evolved over time to provide us with a much-needed second-person plural pronoun.
 So use it without fear when speaking with friends but avoid it in college papers or professional communications.